cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Iodine.md

 ---
 section: Amber
-displayTitle: Iodine
+displayTitle: Iodine Wishes It Were Silicon
-uriTitle: Iodine
+uriTitle: iodine
 ---

-Iodine Wishes It Were Silicon

 She played the part of shards of glass,
 That punctured, fastened, through my hand